 A Rich Set of Data Analytic and AI Tools for Geoscience

-Paradise uses robust, unsupervised machine learning and supervised deep learning technology to accelerate interpretation and enable geoscientists to discover more from the data.
-Apply the guided ThoughtFlows™ in the Paradise AI workbench to…
+Paradise uses robust, unsupervised machine learning and supervised deep learning technologies to accelerate seismic interpretation and generate greater insights from seismic and well data.

-The Paradise Attribute Generator places best-in-class post-stack seismic attribute calculations in the hands of general interpreters and specialists alike using easy-to-follow ThoughtFlows (TM), dependency detection, and geoscience-focused visualization capabilities.
-The Paradise Attribute Library includes algorithms and workflows backed by the highest standards in academic research by the Attribute Assisted Seismic Processing and Interpretation (AASPI) group, a first-rate research team from the University of Oklahoma led by Dr. Kurt Marfurt.
+Using attributes is fundamental to seismic interpretation.
+The Paradise Attribute Generator places best-in-class post-stack seismic attribute calculations in the hands of seismic interpreters and specialists alike using easy-to-follow ThoughtFlows™ and geoscience-focused visualization capabilities.
+The Paradise attribute library includes a comprehensive list of Instantaneous attributes as well as commercial algorithms and workflows developed by the Attribute Assisted Seismic Processing and Interpretation (AASPI) group at the University of Oklahoma, led by Dr. Kurt Marfurt.

 Families of Attributes

-• Spectral Decomposition
+- Spectral Decomposition